Knife Maker's Mark for Jay Fisher Knives

 Is the knife guaranteed?

 I guarantee my workmanship for my lifetime, for as long as I'm physically able.
 While I cannot guarantee refunds for elaborate custom projects, I will do my best to make sure you're satisfied.
-Over 2000 knife purchases over 30 years (over 20 years full time) and all positive feedback proves I'm doing something right!
-You're in good company as a patron and client, with some of the most demanding knife collectors and users in the world.
-They are all very happy with their purchase, and my fine collector's custom knives appreciate yearly.
+Over 3000 knife purchases over 40 years (over 30 years as a professional knifemaker) and tremendous positive feedback proves I'm doing something right!
+You are in good company as a patron and client, with some of the most demanding knife collectors and users in the world.
+They are all very happy with their purchases, and my fine collector's custom knives appreciate yearly.

 For more related details, please look at my Knife Sales Policy page here.